Alcoholism Can Lead to Divorce

 8 TIPS TO DEAL WITH ALCOHOLISM

-With alcoholism a large cause of divorce, the Medical College of Wisconsin has eight points of advice for alcoholics and people affected by their illness:
+With alcoholism being a large cause of divorce, the Medical College of Wisconsin has eight points of advice for alcoholics and people affected by their illness:

 1. Don’t cover up or make excuses for alcoholics.

 Find a time when the person is sober and calm.

 3. Tell them exactly why you are worried about their drinking.

 But don’t tell them something you aren’t prepared to do.
 For example, if you plan to file for divorce, don’t say it unless you plan on doing it.

 Know the treatment options and call for an appointment if your spouse agrees to get help.
 Offer to go with your spouse to support groups such as Alcoholics Anonymous.

 If your spouse doesn’t want help, ask friends to talk with them.
 Intervention usually includes more than one person.

-7. Get professional support.
-A health care professional can help with the intervention.
+A healthcare professional can help with the intervention.

 Know that you are not alone.
 Al-Anon holds regular meetings for spouses, and Alateen is geared to children of alcoholics.
 These groups help family members understand that they are not responsible for an alcoholic’s drinking.

-Krystle Russin is a freelance journalist in Austin, Texas.
+About the Author: Krystle Russin is a freelance journalist in Austin, Texas.
 She graduated from the University of Texas with a degree in government (pre-law), and minors in journalism and history.